djacobow/pidog2/README.md

  * Wake-dog: wait a period of time and then turn the device back on again.

- * Provides voltage measurements to the Pi of the 5V input, the 5V output, the Pi's 3.3V rail, and up to do separate measurements, intended for measurement of a 12V battery and ... anything else that comes to mind.
+ * Provides filtered voltage measurements to the Pi of the 5V input, the 5V output, the Pi's 3.3V rail, and up to two separate measurements, intended for measurement of a 12V battery and ... anything else that comes to mind.